giganticode/bohr/docs.md

 ### Sharing tasks and experiments

-Apart from sharing heuristics, the whole task and task runs (experiments can be shared).
+Apart from sharing heuristics, the entire task and task runs (experiments) can be shared.
 We find the link Git+DVC useful for sharing tasks and experiments.
 The BOHR config for the task + metrics can be stored in Git, all large intermediate artifacts can be stored in DVC.

 *bohr clone https://github.com/giganticode/bohr-workdir-bugginess* -> pulls from git, pulls from dvc, makes sure everything is up-to-date, otherwise reproduces.